khuedoan/homelab/docs/tutorials/add-or-remove-nodes.md

 ## Remove a node

+!!! danger

-> It is recommended to remove nodes one at a time
+    It is recommended to remove nodes one at a time

 Remove it from the inventory: